This Persimmon Salad is super easy to make, sweet and fruity and beautifully colourful. A great festive side dish!

 - 1 tablespoon pomegranate molasses (or sub any other syrup e.g. date syrup, maple syrup, agave syrup)

-- 1 tablespoons ume-shiso seasoning (or sub balsamic vinegar)
+- 1 tablespoon balsamic vinegar (or sub apple cider vinegar)